Robert F. Kennedy Memorial Stadium: High schools

-RFK has occasionally hosted high school football games, but never has done so regularly.
+RFK occasionally hosted high school football games, but never did so regularly.
 On August 14, 2018, DC Events announced the DC Events Kickoff Classic, a football tripleheader featuring six Washington, D.C., high schools, with games between Dunbar and Maret, Archbishop Carroll and Woodrow Wilson, and Friendship Collegiate Academy and H. D. Woodson.
 The first Classic was held on September 15, 2018, and the second, only a double-header, was the following year.
 The 2019 Classic represented the last official event in the stadium, coming days after the announcement that the stadium would be razed and months before the coronavirus pandemic.
 On September 14, 2019, the final game of any sport at RFK Stadium saw Friendship Collegiate defeat H.D.
 Woodson, 34–6 to win the Clash of Ward 7 Titans trophy.
 The last touchdown scored at RFK was on a pass from Collegiate's Dyson Smith to Taron Riddick.